Tooth Extractions or Tooth Removal

 Rather than a tooth infection, this is a gum infection.

-What does your Long Island City office offer?
+What do our dentists in Long Island City offer?

 Our dentists at our LIC office do offer extractions on the premise.
 We also do wisdom teeth extractions as well but only if they are not impacted.
 They need to be fully erupted where you can see the whole tooth.